$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: A short summary of the paper

 with leftmost part in homological degree zero.
-In the rightmost part we see $F_3^{(2)}F_3$ that is isomorphic (given by an \textit{explicit} isomorphism) to $[3]F^{(3)}_3$ (this is a shorthand notation for a shifted direct sum) in $\check{\mathcal{U}}(\mathfrak{sl}_6)$, see Theorem 5.1.1 in~\cite{klms}.
-By using one of Sto\v{s}i\'{c}'s categorifications of the higher quantum Serre relations (Theorem 3 in~\cite{sto1}), we see that $F_3^{(2)}F_2F_3$ is (in the Schur quotient) isomorphic (given by an \textit{explicit} isomorphism) to $[2]F_3^{(3)}F_2$.
+In the rightmost part we see $F_3^{(2)}F_3$ that is isomorphic (given by an explicit isomorphism) to $[3]F^{(3)}_3$ (this is a shorthand notation for a shifted direct sum) in $\check{\mathcal{U}}(\mathfrak{gl}_6)$, see Theorem 5.1.1 in \cite{klms}.
+By using one of Sto\v{s}i\'{c}'s categorifications of the higher quantum Serre relations (Theorem 3 in \cite{sto1}), we see that $F_3^{(2)}F_2F_3$ is (in the Schur quotient) isomorphic (given by an explicit isomorphism) to $[2]F_3^{(3)}F_2$.
 Using a Gauss elimination (induced differential $\tilde d$!) we see that the middle top and the non-top degree part of the rightmost component will cancel and the complex simplifies to (with $d=\xy (0,0)*{\raisebox{-0.15em}{ }};\endxy\colon F_2F_3\to F_3F_2$ as before)

 We now close it with $F_t,F_b$.
-By using $\mathrm{hom}_{\check{R}}(F^c_{(3^{2})},\cdot)$ and calculate the Hu and Mathas basis for the \textit{left two} $\check{R}$-modules and the dual for the \textit{right two} $\check{R}$-modules, we get, using the approach sketched above, the two differentials as matrices.
+By using $\mathrm{hom}_{\check{R}}(F^c_{(3^{2})},\cdot)$ and calculate the HM basis for the left two $\check{R}$-modules and the dual for the right two $\check{R}$-modules, we get, using the approach sketched above, the two differentials as matrices.
 Thus, calculating the homology is just linear algebra.